 Updates to core or database-driven technology take months; implementing bots takes only four to six weeks.

-Legacy systems store data in a certain format, yet modern applications (like remote banking apps) rely on a different approach to data.
+Legacy systems store data in a certain format, yet modern applications (like remote credit union apps) rely on a different approach to data.
 This lack of standardization in data and processes requires an extraordinary amount of work to achieve the elusive “one version of the truth.”

 Digital Banking Report found that legacy systems are a primary barrier to transformation because credit unions have to spend so much of their budget just on supporting these core systems, limiting the amount they can spend on modernization.